Francis Francis (writer): Angler

 In 1851 he married Mary Cole of Oxford, and devoted himself to angling.
 He was angling editor of The Field for more than a quarter of a century, and frequently wrote about his own experiences.
 Francis established the Thames Rights Defence Association, throughout life advocated the cause of fish culture, and suggested the plan of the National Fish-Culture Association.
 He had a large share, too, in introducing English trout to New Zealand and Tasmanian streams.

 Francis was a member of the commission on oyster culture from 1868 to 1870.
 As naturalist director for some years of the Brighton Aquarium he observed fish and made experiments on their culture.

 Later life

 He was seized with a severe stroke of paralysis in 1883.
 Though he eventually recovered from this, he grew thinner month by month, and an old cancer recurred.
 He died in his chair on 24 December 1886.
 He had long lived at Twickenham and was buried there.

 The following quotation appears below his name on his gravestone: And angle on, and beg to haveA quiet passage to a welcome grave.
 These are the closings lines to the poem The Angler's Wish by English writer Izaak Walton.

+A white marble mural monument to Francis was erected in the North Aisle of Winchester Cathedral by his friends, showing a medallion-portrait and another quotation by Walton: God never did make a more calm, quiet, innocent recreation than angling.